econder/mrplatform/MRPlatform/README.md

 ### Version Information

+### 2.1.0
+* Created new version to get around conflicts in System Platform between build versions.

 ### 2.0.21
 * Fixed a bug with WMI.LogicalDisks creating list of generic objects instead of list of LogicalDisk objects.